AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-04-semantic-layer-vs-data-catalog-complementary-not-competing.md

 ---
 title: "Semantic Layer vs. Data Catalog: Complementary, Not Competing"
 date: "2026-02-19"
-description: ""We already have a data catalog, so we don't need a semantic layer."
-This is one of the most common misconceptions in modern data architecture.
-Catalogs and ..."
+description: "We already have a data catalog, so we don't need a semantic layer.
+This is one of the most common misconceptions in modern data architecture."
 author: "Alex Merced"
 category: "Semantic Layer"
 bannerImage: "./images/semantic_layer_seo/04/catalog-architecture.png"